stelligent/config-lint/README.md

 * Update value_from to handle JSON return values
 * Need to include the search expression result that triggered a violation, include it in the Violation
 * Create a Provider interface for AWS calls, create a mock for testing SecurityGroupLinter
+* Include a list of resources scanned in ValidationReport {ResourceId, ResourceType, Status}